Henson horse: Selection

-Uses and distribution
+Use

 The Henson is used for all kinds of outdoor and pleasure riding and is suitable for beginners to advanced riders.
 It is widely used for this activity in Marquenterre.
 Described as an "interesting experience" in the field of leisure, according to Lætitia Bataille, the Henson does not have the qualities of horse breeds that have been selected for several centuries.

 The Henson has great endurance, and is both handy and fast.
 It can participate in polocrosse and is used for hunting.
 Driving, where a team of four Henson horses earned a bronze medal in the Championship of France, horse-ball, in which the women's team of Marquenterre was national champion of France in 2002, endurance and Le TREC, where the Henson is seen at the national level, are among its preferred disciplines.
 Thanks to its coat colour, it is striking in the field of traditional driving.

 It is also used for the maintenance of the marshes of the Somme, in its role as a grazing animal.

-The Henson was once considered to be a local breed for which the threat level was unknown.
+Distribution

+In 2007 the FAO had no data on the conservation status of the breed; population data was first reported to DAD-IS in 2020, according to which the total population in 2018 was 977, with 515 breeding mares and 49 stallions.
 The breed is now stabilised and bred mainly for pleasure, while some find opportunities in sport.
 These horses are found in all pastures of the Baie de Somme and in the Marquenterre.
 The Baie de Somme, and in particular the Marquenterre, birthplace of the breed, is the main breeding area.
 The horses are also found throughout France and in Belgium.
 Since 2008, this horse is found in Nord-Pas-de-Calais, the departments of Oise and Eure, and on a farm located in Berry.

 There were about 400 Hensons identified in France in 2010, including 200 in the equestrian "Henson-Marquenterre" area, in Tourmont-Saint-Quentin, and equestrian "L'Étrier" area, in the Baie d'Authie.
 In 2011, a new equestrian area dedicated to this horse began in Rue, the "Henson Stud".
 In 2006, there were 31 breeders, 9 stallions standing at stud, and 36 new births.
 These numbers were relatively stable over the following years.